baasitsharief/kaggle_digit_recognizer/README.md

 # kaggle_digit_recognizer
-My solution for the competition on kaggle
+My solution for the competition on kaggle.
+As of now, my model uses the LeNet-5 architecture.

 https://www.kaggle.com/c/digit-recognizer/data